Project

 Also, once I start using a JFFS2, everything I scp from my host PC is stored in the file system, and not in another flash partition, right?

-RE: Linux Boot Parameter and NAND Partition - Added by Okan Çalış over 6 years ago
+RE: Linux Boot Parameter and NAND Partition - Added by Okan Çalış almost 7 years ago

 Also, when I issue a "cat /proc/mtd" with NFS, it prints only the SPI partitions starting from mtd0; it doesn't print rootfs and homefs.

-RE: Linux Boot Parameter and NAND Partition - Added by Jonathan Cormier over 6 years ago
+RE: Linux Boot Parameter and NAND Partition - Added by Jonathan Cormier almost 7 years ago

 Okan Çalış wrote: